RedditRecs

 Reddit Icon

-Illustrious-Ape • 8 days ago
+Illustrious-Ape • about 1 month ago

 I literally did the same thing with my fenix 3/6 and tactix but being able to run without a phone and still have access to emergency services or family through the watch is far superior than battery life during my 20-25 hours/week training.